Skip to content

 WindowsNone for normal user sessions

-Linux (X11)XTest extension enabled on the X server
+Linux (X11)XTest extension enabled on the X server.
+Zero setup.

 On macOS, input simulation usually also requires the target window to be foregrounded.
 Activate the window explicitly before synthesising input.